Collective modes in interacting two-dimensional tomographic Fermi liquids: Summary

 \section{Summary}

 We have discussed an analytically solvable model for an interaction-dominated two-dimensional Fermi liquid that includes a parity-dependent collisional relaxation rate, which is solved in closed form since the quasiparticle dynamics at low temperatures reduces to the angular dynamics of the Fermi surface deformation.
 In formulating the model, we have of course simplified the theoretical description and neglected, for example, additional Landau parameters or more complicated relaxation rates.
 However, as demonstrated in this paper, it is straightforward, if necessary, to include such modifications in a numerical solution, which only yields quantitative corrections.
-Additional corrections to the model discussed here arise at higher temperatures for which the energy-dependence of the Fermi surface deformation $\delta \mu$ can no longer be absorbed in an effective relaxation-time ansatz for the $\gamma_m$.
+Additional corrections to the model discussed here arise at higher temperatures for which the energy dependence of the Fermi surface deformation $\delta \mu$ can no longer be absorbed in an effective relaxation-time ansatz for the~$\gamma_m$.
+Extending the present analysis using a systematic basis expansion that includes this energy dependence of Fermi surface perturbations~\cite{hofmann22} is an interesting prospect for further study.